aroberge/reeborg/api_docs/readme.md

 [comment]: # (Note that the configuration file for jsdoc is found from the base directory of this project as follows: dev_tools/jsdoc_conf.jsdoc.)

-### About this documentation
+# About this documentation

-_This documentation is written for people who wish to create new programming tasks, **going beyond what can be done using the Menu-driven World Editor included in Reeborg's World.** For example, you might want to use different images, including animation, or to add more capabilities to Reeborg's World._  People that simply wish to learn how to use Reeborg's World, or would like to follow a programming tutorial, should use [this link](http://reeborg.ca/docs/en) instead.
-[Please, note that the link points to a document available in English, French and Korean, with the language chosen using a selector on the right hand side.] _Unlike the other documentation, this one is available only in English.
-If needed, you might want to use [http://translate.google.com](http://translate.google.com) to get a version in your own language._
+This documentation is written for people who wish to create new programming tasks, **going beyond what can be done using the Menu-driven World Editor included in Reeborg's World.** For example, you might want to use different images, including animation, or to add more capabilities to Reeborg's World._  People that simply wish to learn how to use Reeborg's World, or would like to follow a programming tutorial, should use [this link](http://reeborg.ca/docs/en) instead.
+[Please, note that the link points to a document available in English, French and Korean, with the language chosen using a selector on the right hand side.]

+Unlike [the tutorial](http://reeborg.ca/docs/en), this documentation is available only in English.
+If needed, you might want to use [http://translate.google.com](http://translate.google.com) to get a version in your own language.

-_Other than the documents listed under the **Tutorials** menu above, and the information written on this page, this documentation is generated utomatically using Jsdoc from **comments** included in javascript source files (and not from the actual code, unlike what is usually done for Python by Sphinx.)
+Other than the documents listed under the **Tutorials** menu above, and the information written on this page, this documentation has been generated utomatically using Jsdoc from **comments** included in javascript source files.
 Since comments are **not** executed, it can happen that they do not reflect what the code is actually doing.
-If you find that the information provided here is incorrect, or if you have any question or suggestion, please do not hesitate to get in touch with me (Andre.Roberge@gmail.com)._
+If you find that the information provided here is incorrect, or if you have any question or suggestion, please do not hesitate to get in touch with me (Andre.Roberge@gmail.com).

+## Next

+We suggest you start with {@tutorial getting_started}.

 # Motivation